Pawsey-Internships/pawsey-interns-resources/README.md

 <a name="introduction"></a>
 ### Introduction
 < !-- *The introduction we discussed referring to the other sections as hyperlinks, that user can click when interested while reading intro.* --/>
+[Supercomputers](#supercomputing) play an important role and are used for a wide range of computationally intensive tasks in various fields, including quantum physics, molecular modelling, machine learning, climate research and many more.
+Supercomputers are generally accessed via the local command line using SSH, which requires [Unix](#unix) skills to navigate through the supercomputer and launch and monitor jobs on the cluster.

 <a name="unix"></a>
 ### Unix